Brans-Dicke Theory and primordial black holes in Early Matter-Dominated Era: PBH evaporation

 In this scenario, $G$ has the same value everywhere at a given time.\\ If early matter-dominated era exists upto reheating time $t_2$, then the evaporation equation becomes \ba \int_{M_i}^M M^2 \,dM=-\frac{\alpha}{t_0^{2n}}\Big[\int_{t_i}^{t_2} t^{2n} \,dt + \int_{t_2}^{t_e} t_e^{2n} \,dt + \int_{t_e}^{t} t^{2n} \,dt \Big] \ea where $M_i=10^{-4} \times G^{-1}t_i$ is the initial mass of PBH formed at time $t_i$ in matter-dominated era, $\alpha=\frac{a_H}{256 \pi^3} \frac{1}{G_0^2} \approx \frac{1}{G_0^2} $, $t_e$ is the time of matter-radiation equality and $G$ has the form $G=G_0 (\frac{t_0}{t_e})^n$ in radiation-dominated era. \\ The evaporating equation for PBHs formed in early radiation-dominated era has the form \ba \int_{M_i}^M M^2 \, dM=-\frac{\alpha}{t_0^{2n}} \Big[\int_{t_i}^{t_e} t_e^{2n} \, dt + \int_{t_e}^{t} t^{2n} \, dt \Big] . \ea where $M_i=G^{-1}t_i$ is the initial mass of PBH formed at time $t_i$ in radiation-dominated era \\ For different initial times ($t_i$), the numerical solutions of equations (\ref{wint1}) and (\ref{wint2}) are exhibited in the Table-I. To arrive at the numbers, we have used $t_e\approx 10^{11}$s and $t_2\approx 10^{-18}$s.
 The last two rows of the table give the formation times of presently evaporating PBHs formed in early radiation-dominated era and in early matter-dominated era respectively.

 It is clear from Table-I that the PBHs which are formed during early matter-dominated era will evaporate in significantly quicker rate than those of early radiation-dominated era because of their low masses at the time of formation.
+To facilitate better comparison, we plot a graph between formation time $t_i$ and evaporating time $t_{evap}$ of PBHs for both early radiation-dominated era and early matter-dominated era in Figure-1.